eudoxia0/eudoxia0.github.io/article/_posts/2026-01-31-some-data-should-be-code.md

     “Thicket of papyrus, 1914, wood sculpture inlaid with gems, impressionism, from the British Museum”, DALL-E 2, July 2022.
 ---

-I write a lot of Makefiles.
+I write a lot of [Makefiles][mk].
 I use it not as a command runner but as an ad-hoc build system for small projects, typically for compiling Markdown documents and their dependencies.
 Like so:

 <img style="margin-left: auto; margin-right: auto; width: 300px;" src="/assets/content/some-data-should-be-code/graph.png" alt="A build graph for a document.
 A central node `doc.md` represents the Markdown source.
 Two outgoing arrows point to `doc.html` and `doc.pdf`, representing the output format.
 A chain through `graph.dot`, `graph.png`, and `doc.md` represets how a Graphviz .dot file can be rendered to PNG.
 A chain through `data.csv`, `plot.py`, `plot.png`, and `doc.md` represents using a Python script to make a plot from a CSV file."/>